-Programme Lead - Integration
+Programme Lead - Panels

-Fran is the Programme Lead on Integration for SES 2019.
+Fran is the Programme Lead on Panels for SES 2019.
 Currently in her third year of BSc Geosciences at Durham University, she manages the Student Energy’s Chapter at her University.
 Earth Sciences have given her a strong knowledge of the Earth’s Resources and how these can be used as energy sources.
 Whilst attending the Programme, she developed a strong passion for sustainability.

 This will be her second Student Energy Summit, following SES 2017 in Merida and aims to make next year’s Summit even more ground-breaking!
 With internships with BP and British Gas under her belt, she is most enthusiastic about how young people can get more involved in the energy industry and make their mark!

 Nicholas read General Engineering at Durham University and is now studying towards an ACA.
 Nicholas started the Durham Student Energy Chapter in 2015 and was a delegate at both the 2015 and 2017 International Student Energy Summits.
 He is a believer that the summit provides an incredible opportunity for students around the world to engage more deeply with global energy-related challenges and learn, develop their understanding and build a network to face these challenges head-on.